Malvin Carl Teich

-Malvin Carl Teich is an American physicist and computational neuroscientist and Professor Emeritus at Columbia University and Boston University.
+Malvin Carl Teich is an American electrical engineer, physicist, and computational neuroscientist which is professor emeritus of electrical engineering at Columbia University and physics at Boston University.
 He is also a consultant to government, academia, and private industry, where he serves as an advisor in intellectual-property conflicts.
 He is the coauthor of Fundamentals of Photonics (Wiley, 3rd Ed.
 2019, with B. E. A. Saleh), and of Fractal-Based Point Processes (Wiley, 2005, with S. B. Lowen).

 Education

-Teich’s academic credentials include an S.B. degree in physics from the Massachusetts Institute of Technology, an M.S. degree in electrical engineering from Stanford University, and a Ph.D. degree from Cornell University.
+Teich's academic credentials include an S.B. degree in physics from the Massachusetts Institute of Technology, an M.S. degree in electrical engineering from Stanford University, and a Ph.D. degree from Cornell University.
 His bachelor's thesis, written jointly with Paul J. Schweitzer and supervised by Theos J. Thompson, investigated the total neutron cross section of palladium using the fast chopper at the M.I.T. nuclear reactor.
 In carrying out his Ph.D. dissertation, supervised by George J. Wolga, he made use of the then-new gallium-arsenide laser diode to observe the nonlinear two-photon photoelectric effect in metallic sodium.
 The principal results that followed from his doctoral dissertation were published in Physical Review Letters.